marcopaglio/BookingApp/README.md

 BookingApp is a simple desktop application for managing reservations developed with TDD, build automation and continuous integration practices.
 Once the application is launched, you can add your clients and their reservations via a GUI.
 Informations are stored in a database server running as a Docker container.
 BookingApp is compatible both with MongoDB and PostgreSQL DBMSs.  <br>
 **IMAGES HERE**  <br>

+> InfoPoint :information_source:: BookingApp followed by "***project***" indicates the entire job, which includes builds, tests and hence the source code, while "***application***" indicates the executable itself, which you can launch and use.

 On GitHub Actions are stored results about Maven builds e tests for Linux OS, MacOS, and Windows:  <br>
 [![Java CI with Maven in Linux](https://github.com/marcopaglio/BookingApp/actions/workflows/maven-linux.yml/badge.svg?branch=main)](https://github.com/marcopaglio/BookingApp/actions/workflows/maven-linux.yml)  <br>
 [![Java CI with Maven in MacOS](https://github.com/marcopaglio/BookingApp/actions/workflows/maven-macos.yml/badge.svg)](https://github.com/marcopaglio/BookingApp/actions/workflows/maven-macos.yml)  <br>